How To Start Your Own Online Business

-Answering these questions should give you a rough idea of your business.
-It is an important step as it will help define your business.
+Answering these questions should give you a rough idea of your business and help you define your steps going forward.

 - Choose a good domain name that relates to your business niche.
-A good example is iWriter.
-You will obviously know what to expect from iWriter just from the domain name.
-It should be simple, succinct, brandable, and memorable.
+For example, if you’re setting up an online copywriting business, something like iWriter is perfect.
+Customers will know what to expect from iWriter just from the domain name.
+Your domain name should be simple, succinct, brandable, and memorable.

 - Choose a web hosting company.
 A reputable company guarantees 99.99% uptime, reliable customer service, blogging, and eCommerce tools.
 You can also get free hosting with Bookmark.

-- The website should be user-friendly and easy to navigate.
+- The website should be user-friendly, mobile ready, and easy to navigate.
 Remember to include all details about your business to help your customers find you.

-Your website is the storefront of your online business.
-Give it your best.
+Your website will likely be potential customers’ first impression of your company, so give it your best.
 Visit your competitors’ websites and try to develop something better than what they have.